winitzki/scall/tutorial/programming_dhall.md

 So, it is valid to write `λ(x : List Bool) → ...` or `λ(x : Type) → ...`.

-Examples of a type that _cannot_ be used to annotate values is `List`.
+An example of a type that _cannot_ be used to annotate values is `List`.
 It is a type _constructor_, that is, a function from `Type` to `Type`.
 (The type of `List` is `Type → Type`.)
 There are no Dhall expressions `x` such that `x : List` is a valid type annotation.
 So, the function code `λ(x : List) → ...` is invalid.